telerik/blazor-docs/security/faq.md

 ---

-## Does Progress/Telerik have any security certifications or accreditations, such as SOC 2 or other industry-recognized standards?
+## Does Progress and Telerik DevTools have any security certifications or accreditations, such as SOC 2 or other industry-recognized standards?

 Yes, Progress and DevTools products perform annual SOC 2 compliance, which validates our commitment to security, confidentiality, and privacy.
 You can find more information about our compliance on the [Progress Trust Center](https://www.progress.com/trust-center).
 Additionally, we align our security practices with industry-leading frameworks to maintain and continually improve our high security standards.